mololab/json-translator/README.md

   </a>
 </p>

-This package will provide you to translate your JSON files or objects into different languages using Google Translate API in your **Node applications**.
-(Browser support will come soon...)
+This package will provide you to translate your JSON files or objects into different languages FREE.

+### Types of usages 👀

+- CLI (Supports Google Translate, Libre Translate, Argos Translate)

+- In code (Node.js) as a package (Supports only Google Translate)

+`Browser support will come soon...`

 [**_Supported languages_**](./docs/LANGUAGES.md#supported-languages-)